DOCUMENT TSC-2026/B83 · BLOG POST 83 · CONSUMER COMMERCE · REV. 01

 not a switch.

-Finance maturity is a staircase, not a light switch.
-At each stage you need exactly enough structure to answer the questions that stage forces you to answer, and not a step more.
+Finance maturity is a staircase.
+At each stage you need exactly enough structure to answer the questions that stage forces on you, and not a step more.
 At $1M the question is "are my books accurate and am I making money."
 At $5M it is "which channels and products actually pay me back."
 At $25M it is "how do I forecast, fund, and protect a real business."
 Each question demands a different stack.

-Read the rest of this as a checklist you graduate through, not a wish list you buy all at once.
-You add the next layer when the questions the layer answers start costing you real money to get wrong.
+Read this as a checklist you graduate through, not a wish list you buy all at once.
+You add the next layer when the questions that layer answers start costing you real money to get wrong.

 At $1M: clean